 The case that assumed time-varying natural mortality and fishery selectivity generally resulted in increased variation in estimates among simulation compared to the time-invariant state of nature.
 The initial estimates of spawning biomass at the time of the first assessment were positively biased and highly variable (Fig. 3d-f).
 The variance about spawning biomass decreased markedly for the full data scenario after the first assessment (Fig. 3d).
 However, the variance of estimated spawning biomass remained high for approximately the first thirty years of the management period for both the reduced data and eliminated data scenarios, until approximately 38-51% of the simulated stocks were estimated recovered and the fishery sample sizes increased to historical levels (Fig. 3e-f).
 Across data scenarios the median spawning biomass was generally negatively biased, but the median estimated relative spawning biomass levels were typically unbiased (Fig. 4c-f).
 The RMSE about the estimated relative spawning biomass for the full data scenario was reduced relative to the other data scenarios for the first portion of the management period and across data scenarios, but the RMSE was higher when time-varying parameters were present within the operating model (Fig. 5).
 Similar to the time-invariant results, the RMSE of relative spawning biomass reached similar levels across data scenarios approximately half way through the management period after a majority of the simulated stocks are estimated recovered.

 The inclusion of time-varying parameters resulted in slower estimated recovery of stocks relative to the time-invariant state of nature for all the data scenarios (Fig. 4) with a higher number of stock failing to be estimated recovered to the target biomass (Table 3).
-Of the stocks that successfully rebuilt the median number of years for the stock to recover to the target biomass were similar across data scenarios (Table 3).
+Of the stocks that successfully rebuilt, the median number of years for the stock to recover to the target biomass were similar across data scenarios (Table 3).
 However, the median average catch obtained during the recovery period was the highest for the full data scenario, followed by the eliminate data scenario (Table 2).
 The eliminated data scenario had the lowest median AAV during the overfished period and the median relative error about the time overfished had only a lower positive bias relative to the full data scenario (Tables 2 and 3).
 In contrast the full data scenario, resulted in the highest number of stocks that were never estimated to exceed the target biomass (Table 3).

 Inclusion of time-varying selectivity resulted in a persistent positive bias for the estimated size at maximum selectivity across all data scenarios (Fig. 6d-f), although the full data scenario resulted in the lowest variation.
 The full data and the reduced data scenarios which were allowed to estimate a dome in selectivity during the recovery period resulted in highly imprecise estimates at the start of the management period with the precision of the estimates improving earlier over time for the full data scenario (Fig. 7).